 His grandfather taking him to his new home makes sense once you understand what it symbolizes.
 The dreamer is becoming more like his grandfather.
 They prefer to be alone and able to protect their privacy.

-At this stage of DREAMS 1-2-3, if all goes well, the meaning and message of a dream really start to stand out.
+At this stage of D3, if all goes well, the meaning and message of a dream really start to stand out.
+Everything fits together in contex.
+And finally, you reflect on your life and find what the dream says about it.